-When you create or modify a texture material, you will get few options:
+When you create or modify a texture material, you will get a number of options:

 - COLOR COUNT:

-Depending on your machine, you might be limited to a maximum or 2 or 4;
+Depending on your machine, you may be limited to a maximum of 2 or 4;

-If your extruder allows color blending, like ZMorph DualPro, there is no limit, although we recommend not to exceed 4 gradients, in order to avoid overflooding of filament and excessive printing time (the maximum that we tested with good results is 6).
-From our tests we have seen that 4 gradients gives nice results also with pictures.
+If your extruder allows color blending, like ZMorph DualPro, there is no limit, although we recommend not to exceed 4 gradients, in order to avoid overflooding of filament and excessive printing time.
+(The maximum that we tested with good results is 6.)
+From our tests we have seen that 4 gradients gives nice results even with pictures.

-Check always your g-code before printing and verify that there are not areas where the filament crossing is too dense: this might happen also with few gradients, if your tecture in a certain point is particularly complex, like in the picture.
-If you see such areas, or the print doesn’t come out as expected, you might want to reduce the gradients or change the pattern or modify the mesh.
+Always check your g-code before printing and verify that there are no areas where the filament crossing is too dense: this might happen because of too few gradients, especially if your texture in an area is particularly complex - as in the picture.
+If you see such areas, or the print doesn’t come out as expected, you might want to reduce the gradients, change the pattern or modify the mesh.

 - COLOR SOURCE: